Working Capital Loans: What They Are & Where To Find Them

 Working capital is the difference between your current assets and current liabilities and is used to cover everyday business expenses.

-- Current Assets: Short-terms assets like cash or any assets that will become cash by the end of the fiscal year, such as inventory or accounts receivable.
+- Current Assets: Short-terms assets such as cash or any assets that will become cash by the end of the fiscal year (e.g., inventory or accounts receivable).

-- Current Liabilities: Any debts owed by a business that must be paid in the next twelve months, such as short-term loans and accounts payable.
+- Current Liabilities: Debts owed by a business that must be paid in the next twelve months, such as short-term loans and accounts payable.

 Working capital is important because it is used to measure how much money you have left to run your business after you’ve accounted for all of your short-term liabilities.